Facebook earnings stained by possible $5 billion FTC fine; stock skyrockets anyway

 Facebook CEO Mark Zuckerberg had this to say:

-Despite Zuckerberg announcing that his company is moving toward “private, encrypted services,” Facebook stock is up 4.65% in after hours trading.
+Despite Zuckerberg announcing that his company is moving toward “private, encrypted services,” Facebook stock is up 4.65% in after-hours trading.
 Privacy is privacy, but business is business.

+On a conference call with analysts Wednesday afternoon, Zuckerberg again welcomed a federal privacy law that uses Europe’s GDPR as a model.
+He also said one company can’t be expected to set the norms for what constitutes hate speech, and that the government should play a role in balancing free speech and safety on online platforms.
+The CEO said he believed new regulations might hurt Facebook’s business in the short term, but would provide a measure of regulatory certainty that would be beneficial in the long term.